dhairs/College-Notes/Fall 2024 Semester/CS 439 - Principles of Computing Systems/Memory Management/Paging.md

 There are a lot of troubles with memory partitioning:
 - Fragmentation
 - Need for compaction/swapping
-- A process size is limited by the
+- A process size is limited by the amount of physical memory still available

 ## What is Paging